mParticle/docs/src/pages/developers/partners/firehose/index.md

 ```
 ### 7. Push Messaging Provider ID

 If you have registered for Push Message Receipt events, you must provide the Provider ID key used in the payload of your platform's Push messages.
 This ensures that you only receive events related to Push messages from your platform.
-Work with mParticle to ensure the you are providing the correct Provider ID.
+Work with mParticle to ensure you are providing the correct Provider ID.

 ~~~java
 eventProcessingRegistration.setPushMessagingProviderId("your-push-messaging-provider-id");